mmisw/mmiorr-project/README.md

 # mmiorr-project

-MMI ORR deployment at mmisw.org
+This repository provides a central point for maintaining and discussing the MMI ORR deployment at mmisw.org.
+In particular issues about that deployment can be entered here.